Dhiraj Kandel

 In addition to tuition fees, all students are required to pay a semester fee of approximately NOK 300–600 per semester, which provides access to various student services.

-It’s important to note that while tuition fees apply to most international students, there are exceptions.
 For instance, exchange students, doctoral candidates, and students participating in specific programs like Erasmus or Fulbright are generally exempt from paying tuition fees.

 For detailed information on specific programs and their associated tuition fees, it’s advisable to consult the official websites of the universities you’re interested in.

-The tuition fees for undergraduate programs in Norway vary depending on the institution and the specific program.
 On average, international students can expect to pay between NOK 80,000 and NOK 490,000 per year, with some specialized programs exceeding this range.

 For instance, at the University of Oslo, tuition fees for undergraduate programs range from NOK 130,000 to NOK 500,000 per year, depending on the program.